husarion/rosbot-docker/demo/README.md

 # rmw_cyclonedds_cpp    for Eclipse’s Cyclone DDS (currently the default)
 # rmw_fastrtps_cpp      for eProsima’s Fast DDS (in progress)
 RMW_IMPLEMENTATION=rmw_fastrtps_cpp

+# Choose a config file for rviz
+# Set:
+# rosbot_mapping.rviz    for mapping phase
+# rosbot_localization    for localization phase
+RVIZ_CONFIG_FILE=rosbot_mapping.rviz

+# For simulation example you need to use simulation time
+# Set:
+# False    for running on a physical ROSbot
+# True     for a Gazebo simulation
+USE_SIM_TIME=False

 # Uncomment for compose.*.vpn.yaml files and paste your own Husarnet Join Code from app.husarnet.com here:
 # JOINCODE=fc94:b01d:1803:8dd8:b293:5c7d:7639:932a/xxxxxxxxxxxxxxxxxxxxxx